stefansundin/ec2-metadata-filter/README.md

 If you see the error `http: proxy error: context canceled`, that means that the program is having problems forwarding the request to the real metadata server.
 Are you running on an EC2 machine?

 If you see hundreds of lines that eventually end with `http: proxy error: dial tcp 169.254.169.254:80: socket: too many open files`, that means that the program is also affected by the iptables rule.
 Are you running the program as the special user?

+Elastic Beanstalk issue requests to the metadata server using `curl`, so it will not work out of the box.
+This requires more research.